Definition of Paradox

 What is her burying grave, that is Rainbow in her womb;

-The contradictory idea of the earth being the birthplace and a graveyard make these lines paradoxical.
+The contradictory ideas of the earth being the birthplace and a graveyard make these lines paradoxical.

-4. In his short lyric “My Heart Leaps up When I Behold”, William Wordsworth remembers the joys of his past and says:
+In his short lyric “My Heart Leaps Up When I Behold”, William Wordsworth remembers the joys of his past and says:

 “Child is father of the man”

 This statement has seemingly incorrect proposition but when we look deep into its meaning, we see the truth.
-The poet is meant to say that the childhood experiences become the basis for all adult occurrences.
+The poet is saying that the childhood experiences become the basis for all adult occurrences.
 The childhood of a person shapes his life and consequently “fathers” or creates the grown-up adult.
 So, “Child is father of the man.”

 Function of Paradox

-The above reading may bring out a question why is paradox used when a message can be conveyed in a straightforward and simple manner?
+The above reading may bring out the question, “Why is paradox used when a message can be conveyed in a straightforward and simple manner?”
 The answer lies in the nature and purpose of literature.
-One function of literature is to make the readers enjoy reading it.
+One function of literature is to make the readers enjoy reading.
 Readers enjoy more when they extract the hidden meanings out of the writing rather than something presented to them in an uncomplicated manner.
 Thus, the chief purpose of a paradox is to give pleasure.

 In poetry, the use of paradox is not confined to mere wit and pleasure; rather, it becomes an integral part of poetic diction.
 Poets usually make use of a paradox to create a remarkable thought or image out of words.